abcd567a/readsb-archlinux/README.md

 4. Build package `readsb-*.pkg.tar.xz` or `readsb-*.pkg.tar.zst`
 5. Offer to install the above package [Yes/no]

-The above package can be install later also by following command:
+If you say "no" to install the package (item 5 above), then the built package can be install later by following command:
 ```
-cd dump1090-fa-arch
+cd readsb-archlinux
 sudo pacman -U readsb-*.pkg.tar.*
 ```
-**AFTER INSTALLATION, REBOOT COMPUTER / RPI.**

 **To check status:**
 ```